Uh oh! Your bracket is loose on your tooth! Or maybe it came off the tooth altogether! Now what?

 bad apple (or tooth) to throw off the whole bunch!

 Always remember to be cognizant of your braces so that you can stay on track throughout your orthodontic journey, allowing you to get to your happiest, healthiest smile as quickly as possible!
+Take some time to learn more about life with braces to help you stay on track with your treatment.

 Don’t make your tooth wait to be reunited with its bracket!
 Call us today!